LGBTQ rights in the British Virgin Islands: Recognition of same-sex relationships

 Same-sex marriages and civil unions are not legal in the British Virgin Islands.
 The British Virgin Islands is an extremely religious society, and no discussion relating to legalisation has yet occurred in the House of Assembly.

 In 2015, Premier Orlando Smith, whilst affirming his personal opposition to same-sex marriage, indicated that he is open to public consultation on the issue.
-However, the Marriage (Amendment) Act 2017 made no provision for same-sex marriages, and politicians speaking in the House of Assembly took time to comment on the absence of such provisions and express hostility to same-sex marriage and LGBT people more broadly.
+However, the Marriage (Amendment) Act 2017 made no provision for same-sex marriages, and politicians speaking in the House of Assembly took time to comment on the absence of such provisions and express hostility to same-sex marriage and LGBTQ people more broadly.

 Church leaders have indicated hostility towards the possibility of legalisation, and political leaders have taken an unsympathetic approach in public.
 His Majesty's Government has confirmed that it will not impose recognition of same-sex marriages in the British Virgin Islands by way of an Order in Council.

 In 2021 a local couple sought a judicial review challenging the constitutionality of the refusal to recognise their same-sex marriage (celebrated in the United Kingdom).
 The proceeding was stayed pending the outcome of appeals to the Privy Council in two cases involving Bermuda and the Cayman Islands, though evidentiary proceedings were continued in July 2022 as the government defended the island's statute banning same-sex marriage in the court.
+In 2021, the Court of Appeal, ruled that same-sex marriage in the British Virgin Islands can be introduced only through legislative body and not through courts.
 In December 2022 the Premier of the British Virgin Islands Natalio Wheatley announced the government would seek to pass legislation authorising it to hold a referendum on same-sex marriage and expansion of domestic partnership rights in 2023.

-In 2024, the Constitutional Review Commission’s report recommended government to ban same-sex marriage in the Virgin Islands.
+In 2024, the Constitutional Review Commission's report recommended government to ban same-sex marriage in the Virgin Islands.
+In June 2026, the Premier Natalio Wheatley told the government's intention to allow civil partnership instead of same-sex marriage.